nnellans/bash-guide/README.md

 Naming standards: same as Shell variables

-> GSG: Environment variables should use all uppercase letters, with underscores to separate words
+> GSG: Environment variable names should use all uppercase letters, with underscores to separate words

 Defining Environment variables: